How DSCR Loans Work in Florida — Guide for Rental Investors

 How DSCR Is Calculated on Florida Investment Properties

-DSCR stands for Debt Service Coverage Ratio.
-It is calculated as monthly gross rental income divided by monthly PITIA (principal, interest, taxes, insurance, and HOA dues).
-A DSCR of 1.0 means the rental income exactly covers the debt.
-Most DSCR loan Florida lenders require a minimum DSCR of 1.0–1.25.
+The ratio itself is simple: monthly gross rent divided by monthly PITIA (principal, interest, taxes, insurance, and HOA dues).
+A DSCR of 1.0 means the rent exactly covers the debt.
+Most Florida lenders want to see at least 1.0 to 1.25.

 DSCR Loan Requirements in Florida